pydoit/doit/doc/index.rst

   I love all the traditional unix power tools, like cron, make, perl, ..., I also like new comprehensive configuration management tools like CFEngine and Puppet.
 But I find doit to be so versatile and so productive. - `Charlie Guo <https://groups.google.com/d/msg/python-doit/JXElpPfcmmM/znvBT0OFhMYJ>`_

+  I went back and forth on different Pythonic build tools for awhile.
+Scons is pretty great if you're doing 'standard' sorts of builds, but I found it a little heavy for my tastes and really hard to customize to my tool flow (in FPGA land, there are all kinds of nonstandard vendor tools that all need to play together).
+I've been using doit more and more over the past few months, and I'm continually impressed by the tool (aside from the goofy name).
+It works amazingly well for automating tricky/exotic build processes.
+Check it out! `SkOink <http://news.slashdot.org/comments.pl?sid=4319575&cid=45085519>`_

   I needed a sort of 'make' tool to glue things together and after trying out all kinds, doit ... has actually turned out to be beautiful.
 Its easy to add and manage tasks, even complex ones-- gluing things together with decorators and 'library' functions I've written to do certain similar things. - `Matthew <https://groups.google.com/d/msg/python-doit/eKI0uu02ZeY/cBU0RRsO0_cJ>`_

   Some time ago, I grew frustrated with Make and Ant and started porting my build files to every build tool I found (SCons, Waf, etc.).
 Each time, as soon as I stepped out of already available rules, I ran into some difficult to overcome stumbling blocks.
 Then I discovered this little gem of simplicity: doit.
 It's Python-based.
 It doesn't try to be smart, it does not try to be cool, it just works.
 If you are looking for a flexible little build tool for different languages and tasks, give it a chance. (...) - `lelele <http://www.hnsearch.com/search#request/all&q=python-doit.sourceforge.net&start=0>`_